virtual-labs/exp-gas-actuated-buchholz-dei/experiment/experiment-name.md

-## To Study the gas actuated Buchholz relay for oil filled transformer.
+## Study of Gas Actuated Buchholz Relay for Oil Filled Transformer